techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 19. }

 What output results when the main method of the class Sub is run?(Choose one.)

-a.
-Value is 5Value is 6
+A. Value is 5Value is 6

-b.
-This value is 5This value is 6
+B. This value is 5This value is 6

-c.
-Value is 5This value is 6
+C. Value is 5This value is 6

-d.
-This value is 5Value is 6
+D. This value is 5Value is 6
 e.
 I was passed 5I was passed 6
 f.

-Answer: C
+ANSWER: C
 MARK:
 2
+CHAPTER:

 MIX
 CHOICES: